MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-replication-event-id-2087.md

 You can use Dcdiag to verify registration of all resource records that are essential for domain controller location by using the `dcdiag /test:dns /DnsRecordRegistration` test.
 This test verifies registration of the following resource records in DNS:

-- alias (CNAME) (the GUID-based resource record that locates a replication partner)
+- The alias (CNAME) (the GUID-based resource record that locates a replication partner)
-- host (A) (the host resource record that contains the IP address of the domain controller)
+- The host (A) (the host resource record that contains the IP address of the domain controller)
 - LDAP SRV (the service (SRV) resource records that locate LDAP servers)
 - GC SRV (the service (SRV) resource records that locate global catalog servers)
-- PDC SRV (the service (SRV) resource records that locate primary domain controller (PDC) emulator operations masters) As an alternative, you can use the following procedure to check for only the alias (CNAME) resource record.
+- PDC SRV (the service (SRV) resource records that locate primary domain controller (PDC) emulator operations masters)

+As an alternative, you can use the following procedure to check for only the alias (CNAME) resource record.

 ##### Steps to verify alias (CNAME) resource record registration